Keyboard shortcuts

 • a separate KCC20 recipient output holding the newly minted amount

-• the next KCC20Minter output with reduced allowance
+• the next KCC20Minter output with reduced issuance allowance

-8. KCC20Minter verifies the minting rule and decrements its remaining allowance.
+10. KCC20Minter verifies the issuance rule and decrements its remaining issuance allowance.

 This means the token contract and the minter contract do not collapse into one script with one giant policy.
 They stay separate, and each one verifies the part of the transaction it is responsible for.